A rollercoaster ride through ten fascinating psychological experiments.

 Performed by Alan Cox, Stephen Harper, Tyrone Huggins, Morven Macbeth, Kate Maravan, Paschale Straiton

-First performed at the Northern Stage in April 2016 it moved to the West Yorkshire Playhouse and then to the Bristol Mayfest in May 2016.
+First performed at the Northern Stage in April 2016 it moved to the West Yorkshire Playhouse, to the Bristol Mayfest in May 2016 and to the Lincoln Center Festival, New York in July 2017.

 Opening Skinner’s Box is a co-production with Northern Stage and West Yorkshire Playhouse.
 The Wexner Center for the Arts at The Ohio State University is lead commissioner through its Artist Residency Award programme.